GoffetteDorian/Workshop-NS/README.md

       submit() {
         if (!this.user.email || !this.user.password) {
-          this.alert('Please provide both an email adress and password.');
+          this.alert("Please provide both an email adress and password.");
           return;
         }
         if (this.isLoggingIn) {